DecodingM-bit/Loot-Gen-improving/readme.md

 # 🛠 Bedrock Loot-Table Generator
-> [!NOTE]
+> [!IMPORTANT]
-> I am not the real owner of this, i just trying to update something
+> I am not the real owner of this, i just trying to update and improve this!

 **⭐ [View the Website](https://bedrock-oss.github.io/bedrock-windmill/) ⭐**